2009–10 Indian Federation Cup final: Shillong Lajong

 Shillong Lajong entered the 2009–10 Indian Federation Cup automatically as they were already in the I-League.
 They were placed in Group D along with Air India, Dempo and Pune FC and their matches were played in Nehru Stadium in Guwahati.
-Lajong were the underdogs in the group and begand their campaign with a 1–1 draw against Air India.
+Lajong were the underdogs in the group and began their campaign with a 1–1 draw against Air India.
 In their second match, they stunned the reigning I-League champions Dempo with a 2–1 win and with Dempo already losing their first match to Pune, Lajong required a draw against Pune to secure their qualification into the Semi-finals.
 In the last group game, Lajong drew 1-1 and confirmed their spot in the Semis for the very first time.
 In the Semi-final, Lajong faced favourites Churchill Brothers but their fairy-tale run continued as they caused another upset with a 1–0 win courtesy of a solitary strike from Seikhohau Tuboi to reach their maiden Federation Cup final.